InfantSEE®

 At Omaha Primary EyeCare, we are proud to be a member of the American Optometric Association (AOA) and to be enrolled as InfantSEE® providers.
 InfantSEE® is a nationwide public health program designed to ensure that vision care becomes an integral part of infant wellness care to improve a child’s quality of life.

-The program mandates that InfantSEE® assessments do the following:
+The program mandates that InfantSEE® exams do the following:

-Through InfantSEE®, optometrists provide a one-time, comprehensive eye and vision assessment to babies in their first year of life.
-This typically occurs between the ages of 6 and 12 months, offering early detection of potential eye and vision problems at no cost.
+Through InfantSEE®, optometrists provide a one-time, comprehensive eye exam to babies in their first year of life.
+This exam occurs between the ages of 6 and 12 months, offering early detection of potential eye and vision problems at no cost.

 This assessment will examine: